Skip to main content

 All 8 circle theorems for GCSE maths explained with diagrams described in words, worked examples and proof tips.
 AQA, Edexcel & OCR revision.

-Circle theorems are one of the most common topics on higher-tier GCSE Maths papers.
-They appear on AQA, Edexcel, and OCR exams every year, typically worth 4 to 6 marks per question.
+Circle theorems show up on higher-tier GCSE Maths papers every single year.
+AQA, Edexcel, OCR — they all love them.
+Typically worth 4 to 6 marks per question.
 This guide is part of our GCSE Maths revision tips series — start there for a full overview of revision strategies.
-The good news is that there are only eight theorems to learn, and once you know them, the questions become very predictable.
-This guide covers all eight, with clear explanations and worked examples.

 The 8 Circle Theorems